 Disapproval of crack use was not assessed until 1990, when it was at a very high level, with 92% of 12th graders saying that they disapproved of even trying it.
 Disapproval of crack use declined slightly but steadily in all three grades from 1991 through about 1997 as perceived risk decreased and use increased.
-After 1997, disapproval in all three grades rose back to high levels by 2012 before beginning a gradual and small decline.
+After 1997, disapproval in all three grades rose back to high levels by 2012 before beginning a gradual decline.

 Crack availability did not change dramatically in the early years for which data are available.
 It began a sustained decline after 1995 among 8th graders, after 1999 among 10th graders, and after 2000 among 12th graders.
-Since 2000, availability has declined considerably, reaching historic lows in 2017 in all three grades; there was no change in 2018.
+Since 2000, availability has declined considerably, reaching historic lows in 2020 in 8th and 10th grades with insufficient data for 12th grade that year.

 NOTE: The distinction between crack cocaine and other forms of cocaine (mostly powder) was made several years after the study's inception.
-The figures on the next page begin their trend lines when these distinctions were introduced.
+The trend lines in Figure 7 begin when these distinctions were introduced.
 Figures are not presented here for the "other forms of cocaine" measures, simply because the trend curves look extremely similar to those for crack.
 (All statistics are contained in the tables.)
 Although the trends are very similar, the absolute levels of use, risk, etc., are somewhat different.
-Usage levels tend to be higher for cocaine powder compared to crack, and the levels of perceived risk a bit lower, while disapproval has been close for the two different forms of cocaine and relative availability has varied (Tables 9 through 14).
+Usage levels tend to be higher for cocaine powder compared to crack, and the levels of perceived risk a bit lower.
+Disapproval has been close for the two different forms of cocaine whereas their relative availability has varied (Tables 9 through 14).

+Figure 7

 Crack: Trends in Annual Use, Risk, Disapproval, and Availability

+Grades 8, 10, 12